hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 In this blog post, I introduced the advantages of HPE Ezmeral Data Fabric database compared to similar products.
 I also demonstrated a MapReduce application based on HPE Ezmeral Data Fabric database binary table.
 HPE Ezmeral Data Fabric database binary table is equivalent to a better alternative to Apache HBase.

-I hope this blog post can help you quickly develop applications based on Ezmeral Data Fabric database binary table.
+I hope this blog post can help you quickly develop applications based on HPE Ezmeral Data Fabric database binary table.
 Please note that developing an application based on HPE Ezmeral Data Fabric database binary table is essentially the same as developing an application based on Apache HBase, but some of the specific steps are different.
 For example, in the step of creating a binary table, in addition to the method of using the `habse shell` demonstrated in this article, you can still use `maprcli`, a command line tool proprietary to HPE Ezmeral Data Fabric.
 Moreover, the experience of developing a MapReduce application based on HPE Ezmeral Data Fabric database binary table is also applicable to other computing engines, such as Spark.